adamectimotei/jwt-threat-matrix/attacks/unverified-signature.md

 ## Defense

-- Always use `verify()` (not just `decode()`) in JWT libraries.
+- Always use `verify()` (not just `decode()`) in JWT libraries
-- Reject unsigned tokens or those with malformed signatures.
+- Reject unsigned tokens or those with malformed signatures
-- Implement strict JWT validation middleware.
+- Implement strict JWT validation middleware

 ---